-The development of endless government red tape, which some studies indicate has added as much as \$20,000 to the price of the average home in California.
+The development of endless government red tape, which some studies indicate has added at much as \$28,000 to the price of the average home in California.
 "In 1945, there was a six-mouth lapse between acquiring the land and starting construction," said Scott.
 "Now it takes a minimum of two years and a maximum of five years to get everything approved.
-This drives up the price of everything terribly."
+This drives up the price of ev-erything terribly."